Minnesota state park camping change could make peak site on peak date easier to nab

 The agency said in a news release that it made the change because of customer feedback, data analysis and "a desire to improve fairness and equity in the reservation process."

-The DNR used to hold back about a third of its sites to accommodate “walk-ups,” but it made all of its thousands of campsites reservable online in 2016, and saw an immediate increase in reservations.
+The DNR used to hold back about one-third of its sites to accommodate "walk-ups," but it made all of its thousands of campsites reservable online in 2016, and saw an immediate increase in reservations.

-State campgrounds will honor all reservations made before the change takes hold in July, the DNR said in the announcement, even those beyond the four-month window.
+State campgrounds will honor all reservations made before the change takes hold in July, even those beyond the four-month window, the DNR added.